timusus/RecyclerView-Adapter/README.md

 }
 ```

-OK, now we've created a `ViewHolder`, defined which layout we're going to use, how the model should be bound to the `ViewHolder` views, and specified a view type, so the `RecyclerView` knows how to recycle our views.
+OK, now we've created a `ViewHolder`, defined which layout we're going to use and how the model should be bound to the `ViewHolder` views.
 We're ready to go.

 Back in our controller (`Activity`/`Fragment`/`ViewGroup`/whatever), we just attach a `ViewModelAdapter` to the `RecyclerView`: